 Fuel reduction methods include the creation of defensible space within 50 to 300 feet of the Lodge Hill neighborhood within the forested area of the FRP.
-Methods would include removal of dead standing trees, dense underbrush, and tree limbs within six feet of the ground.
+The CCSD performs ongoing Methods would include removal of dead standing trees, dense underbrush, and tree limbs within six feet of the ground.
 No fires or smoking would be permitted on the FRP.